-- Medications misuse (i.e sleeping pills to treat insomnia)
+- Medication misuse (i.e. sleeping pills to treat insomnia)

 If you have any symptoms such as headaches, fatigue, lack of energy, lack of concentration, and even anxiety, it is time to seek support from a doctor.
 It is important to manage your stress levels to prevent burnout from happening.